-Recommend approving the proposed curricular changes for inclusion in the college catalogs and in the schedule of class offerings.
+The Committee to review the proposed curricular changes for inclusion in the college catalogs and in the schedule of class offerings.

-2. Proposed 2017-2018 Academic Calendar Recommend approving the proposed academic calendar for 2017-2018.
+2. Proposed 2017-2018 Academic Calendar

+The Committee to review the proposed academic calendar for 2017-2018.

-- C. Planning and Operations (None)
+- Planning and Operations (None) C.

 - D. Resources

-- 2015-2016 Independent Audit Report for the Riverside Community College District
+- 2015-2016 Independent Audit Report for the Riverside Community College 1.
+District

-Recommend receiving the Riverside Community College District's independent audit report for the year ended June 30, 2016 for the permanent file of the District.
+The Committee to review the Riverside Community College District's independent audit report for the year ended June 30, 2016 for the permanent file of the District.